-Coppercorp Ltd. ran its namesake mine as a 500-ton-per-day underground operation from 1965 to 1972; around the same time as the nearby Tribag mine.
-The operation was profitable until 1968, after which it started posting operating losses until it closed due to falling copper prices.
+Coppercorp Ltd. ran its namesake mine as a 500-ton-per-day underground operation from 1965 to 1972 — around the same time as the nearby Tribag mine.
+The operation was profitable until 1968, posting operating losses until it closed due to falling copper prices.

-After the mine shut down, the mineral rights were reverted to the Crown and the project was withdrawn from exploration for 30 years as the tailings pond, unkempt mine shaft and some of the buildings on site were considered to be a liability, Baker explains.
+After the mine shut down, the mineral rights were reverted to the Crown and the project was withdrawn from exploration for 30 years, as the tailings pond, unkempt mine shaft and some of the buildings on site were considered liabilities, Baker explains.

-After the mine area was rehabilitated most of the property was reopened for staking in 2002, bringing in several companies to explore and test the property, believed to have the right environment to potentially host iron oxide copper-gold deposits.
+After the mine area was rehabilitated, most of the property was reopened for staking in 2002, bringing in several companies to explore and test the property, which was believed to have the right environment to host iron oxide copper-gold deposits.

 Amerigo Resources (ARG-T) and Nikos Explorations (NIK-V) were among the juniors interested in the Coppercorp property, now called the Batchawana project.

-In 2003, Amerigo had an airborne magnetic survey flown over the property and discovered a large magnetic anomaly in the centre of the project.
+In 2003, Amerigo flew an airborne magnetic survey over the property and discovered a large magnetic anomaly in the centre of the project.